jonathanstark/FastActive/README.md

 FastActive
 ==========

-FastActive is a javascript snippet that makes websites and web apps *feel* fast on touch devices.
+FastActive is a javascript snippet that makes websites and web apps feel as fast as native apps on touch devices.

 License: Open-source MIT license